 (2 Lec, 1 3-hr Lab) Petrogenesis of the oceanic lithosphere, including mantle processes and rocks from mid-ocean ridges, seamounts, oceanic hotspots, back-arc basins, and intra-oceanic arcs.
 Pre: 302 or consent.
 (Alt. years)

-Combined lecture/discussion in disaster management focusing on the scientific understanding of the forces and processes underlying natural hazards; and human attempts to respond to these through mitigation and planning activities.
+Combined lecture/ discussion focusing on the scientific understanding of the forces and processes underlying natural hazards; and human attempts to respond to these through mitigation and and planning.
 Pre: PLAN 670 or consent.
 (Once a year) (Cross-listed as PLAN 671)

 Effusion eruptions: from eruption to final flow form.
 Includes: rheology, effusion rate, heat loss, and field measurements, followed by inflation, flow forms, lava lakes, domes, flow hazard and modeling.
 Field trips to Kilauea and Makapuu.
 A-F only.
 Pre: 300 or consent.
 (Alt. years)